kalaitzi-gif/DSCI510FinalProject/README.md

 **USC ID:** 2532568719

-Below, I describe how to fulfill the necessary components for completing this project
+Below, I describe how to fulfill the necessary components for completing this project.

 **How to install requirements for the project**

 The requirements for this project are the following libraries (via terminal):

-1.) pandas library (to load, filter, and save dataset) --> used in 'get_data.py', 'clean_data.py', 'run_analysis.py', 'visualize_results.py.'
+1.) pandas library (to load, filter, and save dataset)
-loaded via rendering statement in terminal 'import pandas' (as pd)
+- loaded library via rendering statement in terminal 'import pandas' (as pd)
+- used in 'get_data.py', 'clean_data.py', 'run_analysis.py', 'visualize_results.py.'

-2.) import requests module to retrieve webpage --> used in 'get_data.py.' loaded via rendering statement in terminal 'import requests.'
+2.) import requests module to retrieve webpage
+- loaded library via rendering statement in terminal 'import requests.'
+- used in 'get_data.py.'

-3.) # import JSON module to relay API responses and work with JSON-formatted files --> used in 'get_data.py', 'clean_data.py.' loaded via rendering statement in terminal 'import json'
+3.) import JSON module to relay API responses and work with JSON-formatted files
+- loaded  library via rendering statement in terminal 'import json'
+- used in 'get_data.py', 'clean_data.py.'

-4.) import numpy library (for mathematical functions: linear algebra, random numbers) --> used in 'run_analysis.py', loaded via rendering statement in terminal 'import numpy' (as np)
+4.) import numpy library (for mathematical functions: linear algebra, random numbers) -loaded library via rendering statement in terminal 'import numpy' (as np)
+- used in 'run_analysis.py',

 5.)
-Import the matplotlib library for visualization of plotting loaded via rendering statement in terminal 'import matplotlib' (as plt) --> used in 'visualize_results.py.'
+Import the matplotlib library for visualization of plotting
+- loaded via rendering statement in terminal 'import matplotlib' (as plt)
+- used in 'visualize_results.py.'

 **How to run the code**